By Lee Howard Day staff writer

 [email protected]

-Waterford — It’s been a family affair since Maxum Irrigation started four years ago, so now that the business has opened its tent to plumbing along with lawn-sprinkler contracting it only makes sense that the genesis of expansion would be another Grandieri wanting to join the fun.
+Waterford — It’s been a family affair since Maxum Irrigation & Plumbing started four years ago, so now that the business has opened its tent to plumbing along with lawn-sprinkler contracting it only makes sense that the genesis of expansion would be another Grandieri wanting to join the fun.

 This time around, said company principal Scott Gladstone, it was 20-year-old Kevin Grandieri who had been hoping to join father Bob and brother Bryan in the business to be able to get experience with residential plumbing after spending two years as a plumber’s assistant working on bigger projects for North Stonington-based AZ Corp.
 Only problem: Maxum already had a plumber of record, Steve Michaud of Michaud Plumbing, and as an irrigation company the work was largely seasonal.